ProfessionalEngineer23/Smart-Home-Panel/README.md

 Planned improvements include:

+- Reliability and quality of the current system/ finding issues
 - Add UART communication between the ESP32-S3 and ESP32-H2
 - Send Smart Panel sensor states to the Matter subsystem
 - Improve the LVGL interface design